Skip to content

 Design Decision

 Magic byte verification is implemented in pure Python (~15 lines) without external dependencies.
 This is intentional — python-magic requires libmagic (a C library, ~10 MB), which violates Nori's "Keep it Native" philosophy.
 The pure Python approach covers the most common file types (~90% of real-world uploads).
-Extensions without known signatures (SVG, CSV, etc.) skip this check gracefully.
+Extensions without known signatures (CSV, TXT, etc.) skip this check gracefully.

 JWT Security